The 1,003-acre Patterson Brook Forest represents one of the largest private ownerships within the greater Montpelier region of central Vermont.

 The property’s western and northern boundaries, stretching 1.7 miles, are shared with Putnam State Forest.
 The northern section of the property, adjacent to the state forest, includes Mount Hunger’s eastern ridge, a coveted location and private route to the peak.
 The headwaters of Patterson Brook, which originate on Mount Hunger’s eastern slope, run through the property along the western boundary.
 Much of the terrain is well-drained and gently-to-moderately sloped.
 The land’s high elevation, which starts at nearly 1,400’ along the eastern boundary and tops out at 2,660’ at Mount Hunger’s eastern ridge, gives rise to the unique views to the south towards the Winooski River Valley and those to west of the Worcester Range.

 The property has been managed for decades as a traditional working forest, and recently under Forest Stewardship Council (FSC) guidelines, growing quality northern hardwoods and providing a host of diverse forest products to regional markets.
-A comprehensive timber inventory was just completed by Fountains with the data revealing a current Capital Timber Value (CTV) of $683,500.
+A comprehensive 2015 timber inventory reveals a current Capital Timber Value (CTV) of $704,200.
 The property’s Current Use management plan has identified 11 forest stands.
-The lower, eastern extreme of the land hosts several small pine plantations (totaling 6 acres) established in the late 1950’s, convenient and aesthetically attractive sites for home development.
-The northernmost stand situated along Mount Hunger’s eastern ridge (stand 8) holds some of the property’s oldest trees with spruce and yellow birch well in excess of 125 years.
+The lower, eastern extreme of the land hosts several small pine plantations, established in the late 1950s and totaling 6 acres, which provide convenient and aesthetically attractive sites for home development.
+The northernmost stand, situated along Mount Hunger’s eastern ridge (stand 8), holds some of the property’s oldest trees, with spruce and yellow birch well in excess of 125 years.